Did you know that 84% of employees expect companies to provide learning and development (L&D) opportunities?

 However, this means offering learning opportunities that stick.

 For this, you may need to let go of traditional corporate training methods, like slide decks and in-person lectures.
-While they can still offer some value, they’re easy to tune out and may fail to support long-term retention as a result.
+While they can still offer some value, they’re easy to tune out and may fail to support long-term retention.

 Retention requires something more engaging and flexible.
 That’s where educational videos come in.

-Here, we explore the power of video in corporate training with valuable insights from Matt Pierce, Learning & Video Ambassador at TechSmith.
+Here, we explore the power of video in corporate training, drawing on valuable insights from Matt Pierce, Learning & Video Ambassador at Camtasia.
 Read on as Matt shares his thoughts on the effectiveness of video, its impact on retention, and how to design training videos to maximize long-term retention.

 Why video is more effective than traditional formats